 Slack, the popular workspace collaboration tool, is looking to take a less traditional route to the public markets.
-They are looking directly list their shares on the market as Spotify did in their IPO.
-A person familiar with the matter said that Slack does not need the publicity nor the cash of an IPO would bring.
-Slack is already backed financially, having raised $1.2B from 10 rounds from firms like SoftBank, Accel, and T. Rowe Price, and has made quite a few acquisitions already.
+They are looking directly list their shares on the market.
+Apparently, they do not need the publicity nor the cash that a traditional IPO would bring.
+Slack is already backed financially.
+They have raised $1.2B from 10 rounds from firms like SoftBank and Accel.
+They even have made a few acquisitions already.
 It is currently valued at $7.1B.

-Slack plans to go public in Q2 this year, though plans may change.
+Slack plans to go public in Q2 this year.

 Pinterest, the social network where people share their ideas and interests using different forms of media, has filed confidentially to go public.
-Pinterest, which was launched in 2010, has raised $1.5B across 15 rounds and is currently valued around $12.3B.
+It was launched in 2010 and has raised $1.5B across 15 rounds and is currently valued at around $12.3B.
 Backers include the likes of Bessemer Venture Partners and Ron Conway.
-Pinterest has over 250 million monthly active users, and 2018 revenues are expected to be over $700M, up 50% from 2017.
+Pinterest has over 250 million monthly active users.
+2018 revenues are expected to be over $700M, up 50% from 2017.

 Pinterest has been growing in popularity in recent years.
 Nearly the same number of millennials use Pinterest as much as Instagram.
-A key part of Pinterest’s value comes in the form of how it helps its customers make purchases, as 93% of active pinners say that they use Pinterest to plan purchases and 87% say that they’ve purchased something because of Pinterest.
+A key part of Pinterest’s value comes in the form of how it helps its customers make purchases.
+93% of active pinners say that they use Pinterest to plan purchases.
+87% say that they’ve purchased something because of Pinterest.

-Co-founder and CEO of Pinterest Ben Silbermann stated earlier that Pinterest is looking to debut in 2019, with no further details.
+Pinterest co-founder and CEO Ben Silbermann stated earlier that Pinterest is looking to debut in 2019, with no further details.

 Postmates, the food-delivery pioneer, has confidentially filed for an IPO this year following record growth in 2018.
-Postmates, till date, has raised $678M over 11 rounds from firms such as Tiger Global Management, BlackRock, and Peter Thiel’s Founders Fund.
+Till date, Postmates has raised $678M over 11 rounds.
+Investors include firms such as Tiger Global Management and Peter Thiel’s Founders Fund.
 Its most recent round valued it at $1.85B.
 This business has grown popular in recent years, though it remains, so far, unprofitable.
 Postmates has chosen JP Morgan and Bank of America as its lead underwriters.

 Though Postmates essentially pioneered on-demand food delivery, it faces competition from UberEats and DoorDash, though Postmates’s sales grew faster than UberEats’ sales in the second half of 2018.
 Postmates said it also has an extremely large delivery network, with 240,000 couriers in 550 American cities, and is able to deliver to 70% of US households.
 In Los Angeles, Postmates is a star, garnering endorsements from the likes of Kylie Jenner and Serena Williams for its speed and convenience.

-The market for on-demand delivery is estimated to grow 630% by 2020, and, currently, GrubHub holds the largest share, but it is waning as Postmates, UberEats, DoorDash, Caviar, and other food delivery platforms grow.
+The market for on-demand delivery is estimated to grow 630% by 2020.
+Currently, GrubHub holds the largest share, but it is waning as Postmates, UberEats, DoorDash, and other food delivery platforms grow.
 Postmates’ market share is solidifying and growing, as it completes close to 5 million deliveries per month.

 Postmates makes money through delivery and service fees, commissions from partners, and fees from monthly and annual free-delivery subscriptions, and appeals to consumers through partnering with well-known brands.
 The company’s portfolio of brands whose products they deliver includes Walmart, Apple, Chipotle, Wendy’s, McDonald’s, and much more.